 Information about the COR Letter

-This letter must be on letterhead and provides information about the contract from the Contracting Officer's Representative Letter (COR): The contract number and effective dates will be in this letter.
+This letter must be on letterhead, or official numbered memo and provides information about the contract from the Contracting Officer's Representative Letter (COR): The contract number, approved location(s) of use, government point of contact information and effective/expiration dates will be in this letter.
+Generally, this letter will need to be renewed annually.

 DD Form 2402: This is the Hold Harmless Agreement.
 When submitted by:

 *PLEASE NOTE: It is imperative this form be signed by the correct individuals.
 The agreement must be executed by individuals who are corporate officers with the authority to bind the corporation to unlimited liability for an indefinite period of time, because (1) this agreement creates unlimited liability for the corporation for an indefinite period of time, and (2) the Navy wishes to ensure that it is binding.
-Per Counsel, corporate officers who are recognized to have “apparent” authority, that is, without further documentation, are the corporation’s Chief Executive Officer, President, Vice President, Corporate Secretary, and Treasurer/Chief Financial Officer.
-If the individual’s title is NOT one of these titles, sufficient documentation must be supplied with the application, such as a letter signed by the Corporate Secretary with a corporate seal affixed.
+Per Counsel, corporate officers who are recognized to have “apparent” authority, that is, without further documentation, are the corporation’s Chief Executive Officer, Chief Operatoins Officer, President, Vice President, Corporate Secretary, and Treasurer/Chief Financial Officer.
+If the individual’s title is NOT one of these titles, supplemental documentation must be supplied with the application, such as a letter on corporate letterhead, signed by the Corporate Secretary with a corporate seal affixed that indicates that a particular individual or title has the legal authority to bind the corporation in the previously mentioned manner.

 A CALP will NOT be issued without the appropriate signatures.